If you are looking for a gaming headset for playing Call of Duty, we have list down here 8 of the best gaming headsets for Call of Duty.

 First, these are over-the-ear headphones; they are quite big and covered my ears completely.
 They felt sturdy though they are made out of plastic.
 Most the headphone is plastic except a steel band that joins the headband to the earcups.
 The band allows the adjustment of the headphone to fit different head sizes.
 The earpads and headband are made out of pleather, not as good as leather and without proper care will wear off or start peeling away.
 However, after a few weeks of use, they are still as good as they came out of the box.
 The controls of the headphone are well placed and easy to reach on the rear of the ear cup.

 The headphone is light and comfortable to wear even for long hours.
 The design is big, and the earcups did not sit on my ears as you would expect with on-ear headphones.
 For a person who sometimes wears glasses, I felt the headphones were just fine although I have to tilt them a little bit to get the best angle that will not cause pain.
+If you want a headsets for glasses wearers, you can check this article.

 The noise-canceling feature in this cans works well, it might be comparable to high-end models like Bose but, it does ensure a fair amount of ambient noise is blocked.
 The headphone does not completely block out people’s voices, but it does make the voice sound more distant and tinny.
 However, it is very effective at blocking faint hums or white noise you get almost everywhere.